No. 4 regional seed USF upsets Gators; slam saves Tennessee - WHIZ News

 Vanderbilt’s Tim Corbin beat the school that gave him his start as a head coach for career win No. 900.

-Kumar Rocker allowed two hits and struck out nine in seven innings and Dominic Keegan homered twice in a 10-0 victory over Presbyterian, where Corbin was coach from 1988-93.
+Kumar Rocker allowed two hits and struck out nine in seven innings in a 10-0 victory over Presbyterian, where Corbin was coach from 1988-93.

-— Notre Dame’s John Michael Bertrand pitched a five-hit shutout, his third complete game of the season.
+UC Irvine’s Michael Frias pitched a two-hitter in a 7-0 win over Nevada, John Michael Bertrand threw a five-hitter in Notre Dame’s 10-0 win over Central Michigan and Gonzaga’s Alek Jacob threw a four-hitter against LSU.

-— Miami’s Alejandro Rosario allowed four hits in 6 1/3 innings and Carson Palmquist worked two innings for the save in a 1-0 win over South Alabama.
+Miami had the other shutout, with Alejandro Rosario allowing four hits in 6 1/3 innings and Carson Palmquist working two innings for the save in a 1-0 win over South Alabama.

-— Tristan Stevens gave up four hits in seven shutout innings for Texas.
+Austin Krob struck out 13 in eight innings in TCU’s 12-4 win over McNeese State, and Tristan Stevens gave up four hits in seven shutout innings as No. 2 national seed Texas beat Southern 11-0.

-— Reid Johnston allowed four hits and one run in eight innings for NC State.

-— Stanford’s Alex Williams pitched seven innings and combined with two relievers to limit North Dakota State to four hits and one walk and strike out 11 in a 9-1 win.

 More NCAA baseball tournament coverage: https://apnews.com/hub/college-world-series